willianathompson/osticket-Post-Install-Config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-2. Configure Email Settings for Ticketing
-Purpose: Ensure osTicket can send and receive email notifications for new tickets, responses, and updates.
-Steps:
-Go to Admin Panel: Log in to the osTicket Admin Dashboard.
-Configure Email Settings:
-Under Admin Panel > Settings > Email, set up the SMTP server to send outgoing emails (e.g., Gmail SMTP, Mailgun, etc.).
-In Admin Panel > Settings > Mailboxes, set up email addresses (e.g., support@yourdomain.com) to receive incoming emails for ticket creation.
-Configure Auto-Response settings to ensure customers receive acknowledgment emails upon ticket creation.
-This ensures seamless email communication between your support team and customers.
+The email settings for ticketing were successfully configured to enable osTicket to send and receive email notifications.
+SMTP was set up under Admin Panel > Settings > Email for outgoing emails, and email addresses were configured in Admin Panel > Settings > Mailboxes to receive incoming tickets.
+Auto-response settings were also configured to ensure customers receive acknowledgment emails upon ticket creation, facilitating seamless communication between the support team and customers.

 </p>
 <br />